-But most follicular lymphoma patients are incorrect in assuming that there’s not much that can be done about changing the way their genes interact with each other.
+But many follicular lymphoma patients are incorrect in assuming that there’s not much that can be done about changing the way their genes interact with each other.

 Here we describe how select lifestyle strategies can alter and correct gene expression through what is known as epigenetics.
 This remarkable new approach, that follicular lymphoma patients can proceed with on their own, is based on the latest scientific data from the leading research institutions.
 As of 2015, epigenetics is one of the most active areas in follicular lymphoma research.

 Many of our members contact us to say that our monthly newsletters are an invaluable source of information (and inspiration!).
 Here are a few of our most popular items from the past five years:

 40 “Must Know” Things Learned After 22 Years (Especially Important for Those Newly Diagnosed) (July 2010)